 |45:20||No difference between X root transforms and X additive scenes in terms of how TransformChangedDispatch works.|

 |46:20||Use scripts to animate simple UI.
 Or at least Animation as it has less overhead on start and stop.|

-There is an enormous amount of top quality talks from Unite.
+There is an enormous amount of top-quality talks from Unite.
 The ones listed here are my favorites.
-Share talks you personally like in the comments and leave your opinion on whether such type of posts are helpful or not.
+Share talks you personally like in the comments and leave your opinion on whether such type of posts is helpful or not.
 And if you like more tips and advice, give my telegram channel a follow: I post interesting stuff I find about game development every day.